TheBugDr0id/monsters-rolodex-react-app/README.md

 2. Card-list
 3. Search-box

-The app is pushed and deployed to Github Pages on the below link - https://thebugdr0id.github.io/monsters-rolodex-react-app/
+The app is pushed and deployed to Github Pages and can be accessed at - https://thebugdr0id.github.io/monsters-rolodex-react-app/